Tutorial

 Accuracy

 Accuracy is a metric that generally describes how the model performs across all classes.
 It is useful when all classes are of equal importance.
-It is calculated as the ratio between the number of correct predictions to the total number of predictions.
+It is calculated as the ratio between the number of correct predictions and the total number of predictions.

 Fig 06